swfiua/blume/doc/guide.rst

 At some point it will be productive to combine the ideas in the `cpr` module with the data in the `gaia` module.
-It would be good to try to get good estimates of both the mass and the angular velocity of the black hole at the centre of our galaxy.
+It would be good to try to get good estimates of both the mass, given the angular velocity of the black hole at the centre of our galaxy.

 There are already a number of excellent projects processing this